 - James Jerger Future Leaders of Audiology Conference (JFLAC) - This meeting, held at the Academy's Reston, VA office, offers 12 midcareer audiologists the oppotunity to develop leadership skills, dicuss future profession-focused "hot topics," and learn about this history of audiology and the Academy.
 Philanthopic support provided by Siemens Hearing Instruments (Platinum Supporter) and The Oticon Foundation (Silver Supporter).

-- Now Available!
-Member Assistance Program (MAP) – The Member Assistance Program (MAP) began in 2005 as an effort to support Gulf Coast audiologists who wished to attend AudiologyNOW! but had suffered financial hardship due to Hurricanes Katrina and Rita.
+- Member Assistance Program (MAP) – The Member Assistance Program (MAP) began in 2005 as an effort to support Gulf Coast audiologists who wished to attend AudiologyNOW! but had suffered financial hardship due to Hurricanes Katrina and Rita.
 Expanded into an annual initiative, the MAP provides AudiologyNOW! travel stipends and convention travel support to audiologists experiencing financial hardship for personal, health, or other reasons.
-Applications are due January 8, 2014.
+Applications are due in January each year.
 Philanthropic support provided by Auban, Inc. and Oaktree Products, Inc.

-- Now Available!
-SAA Conference: Case-Study Investigations Scholarship - Students will learn from internationally recognized audiologists who will present
+- SAA Conference: Case-Study Investigations Scholarship - Students will learn from internationally recognized audiologists who will present

 clinical cases and lead discussions on clinical problem-solving at the second annual SAA Conference: Case-Study Investigations.
 This scholarship provides complimentary registration (or up to $40 reimbursement if registering at the non-SAA member price) for this conference with topics ranging from practice management and pediatrics to cerumen management and amplification.
-Applications are due January 31, 2014.
+Applications are due in January each year.

 - Project Amazon: The Oticon Hearing Foundation partners with the AAA Foundation to underwrite the costs for an